joestump/python-oauth2/README.md

 * Classes are no longer prefixed with <code>OAuth</code>.
 * The <code>Request</code> class now extends from <code>dict</code>.
 * The library is likely no longer compatible with Python 2.3.
+* The <code>Client</code> class works and extends from <code>httplib2</code>.
+It's a thin wrapper that handles automatically signing any normal HTTP request you might wish to make.

 # Signing a Request